ipjohnson/DotNet.DependencyInjectionBenchmarks/README.md

 Published Results can be found [here](https://ipjohnson.github.io/DotNet.DependencyInjectionBenchmarks/)

-Note: These benchmarks are not meant to cover all Dependency Injection containers in existence.
-I am not looking for PR's to add more containers.
-Daniel Palme has an excelent benchmark suite that can be found [here](https://github.com/danielpalme/IocPerformance) that is intended to cover more containers.
+Note: PR's are welcome but if you are adding a new container please stay within the spirit of the tests.
+That  Daniel Palme has an excelent benchmark suite that can be found [here](https://github.com/danielpalme/IocPerformance) that has far more containers.